cylc/cylc-doc/src/user-guide/compound-commands.rst

 Compound Commands
 =================

-Cylc Provides compound commands which carry out more than one workflow action.
+Cylc provides compound commands which carry out more than one workflow action.
 For example Cylc provides a command to validate, install and play a workflow.